phpcan/phpcan/_docs/howto.rst

     1. Download PHP Can pages tarball from https://github.com/phpcan/phpcan/tarball/gh-pages
     2. Extract tarball to /tmp directory
     3. Create PHP script with following content (replace '/tmp/phpcan-phpcan-f4b83b2' with correct value):
+    4. Start this script with your PHP cli and point your browser to http://localhost:4567/index.html

 .. code-block:: php